GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **SYS1.JES2PARM(JES2PARM)** - has all the **JES2 parameters**, including **Printer Definitions**
 * **SYS1.SYSGEN.CNTL(IOGEN)** - has the mappings between diffrent device types and device Ids.
 When creating a new **DASD** device check this Member to make sure the **Cua** device number you are planning to use is valid for that **DASD** Type.

-# Connecting to Console with c3270 Emulator
+# Connecting to a Console with the c3270 Emulator

 The basic procedure here comes from the [TK4- User Manual](http://wotho.ethz.ch/tk4-/MVS_TK4-_v1.00_Users_Manual.pdf).
 Refer to this for more details.